A decompositional framework for process theories in spacetime: Conclusions

 \

 {\it Acknowledgements---} MS is supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, project no. 2021/41/B/ST2/03149).
 JHS was funded by the European Commission by the QuantERA project ResourceQ under the grant agreement UMO-2023/05/Y/ST2/00143.
 JHS conducted part of this research while visiting the Okinawa Institute of Science and Technology (OIST) through the Theoretical Sciences Visiting Program (TSVP).
-The authors would like to thank Tein van der Lugt and Augustin Vanrietvelde for insightful discussions about decompositional aspects of quantum theory (in particular, for suggesting the quantum CNOT gate as a potentially interesting process) as well as Elie Wolfe, Daniel Centeno and Marina Maciel Ansanelli for interesting exchanges regarding the relationship between this framework and causal modelling.
+The authors would like to thank Tein van der Lugt and Augustin Vanrietvelde for insightful discussions about decompositional aspects of quantum theory (in particular, for suggesting the quantum CNOT gate as a potentially interesting process) as well as Elie Wolfe, Daniel Centeno and Marina Maciel Ansanelli for interesting exchanges regarding the relationship between this framework and causal modelling and the anonymous referees for Quantum who provided countless valuable suggestions to improve the manuscript.